-If we do not receive your payment for units of a Fund within two business days of processing your order (one business day for Beutel Goodman Money Market Fund), we will redeem your units.
+If we do not receive your payment for units of a Fund within one business day of processing your order, we will redeem your units.
 If the proceeds of redemption are greater than what you owe, the Fund will keep the difference.
 If the proceeds are less than what you owe, we will pay the difference to the Fund and will collect this amount from your dealer, who may collect it from you.